hschellman/computing-basics/README.md

-DUNE Computing Training 2024 Draft update
+DUNE Computing Training 2024 Update
 ========================================

 This repository holds the source code of the webpage that is rendered [here]({{ site.baseurl }}/index.html).